 Vascular dementia often progresses step by step, with declines in

 memory and mental functions occurring each time another stroke occurs.
 The

 specific symptoms a person has depend on which area of the brain the strokes

 Vascular dementia is often associated with hardening of the

 arteries (atherosclerosis) caused by high cholesterol, high blood pressure, or

 diabetes.
-A person can reduce the risk of future strokes by controlling high
+A person can reduce the risk of future strokes with healthy lifestyle changes and medicine.

 Anne C. Poinier, MD - Internal Medicine & Peter J. Whitehouse, MD - Neurology